Open Forecasting

 Tags

-ADAM AI and ML analytics ARIMA bla-bla-bla CES combinations complex variables conferences consultancy English error measures estimators ETS extrapolation methods greybox GUM hierarchies history Information criteria intermittent demand ISF ISMS LaTeX Marketing stuff multivariate models OR papers personal PhD presentations programming R regression regular demand Seasonality SMA smooth statistics stories theory time series uncertainty useR!
+ADAM AI and ML ARIMA bla-bla-bla CES changepoint combinations complex variables conferences consultancy English error measures estimators ETS extrapolation methods greybox GUM hierarchies history Information criteria intermittent demand ISF ISMS LaTeX Marketing stuff model combination model selection multivariate models papers personal PhD presentations programming R regression regular demand Seasonality SMA smooth statistics stories teaching theory time series uncertainty

 Comments